smitha1672/gitbook_technical_skill/docs/content/ble/ble.md

 #### Universally Unique Identifier (UUID)

-A universally unique identifier (UUID) is a globally unique 128-bit (16-byte) number that is used to identify Profiles, Services and Data Types in a Generic Attribute (GATT) Profile.
+A universally unique identifier (UUID) is a globally `unique 128-bit (16-byte)` number that is used to identify Profiles, Services and Data Types in a Generic Attribute (GATT) Profile.

-For efficiency, the Bluetooth® Low Energy (BLE) specification adds support for shortened 16-bit UUIDs.
+For efficiency, the Bluetooth Low Energy (BLE) specification adds support for `shortened 16-bit` UUIDs.
 These shortened formats can `only be used` with `Bluetooth SIG defined GATT profiles`.

 All UUIDs in BLE are 128-bits (i.e. a 16-bit SIG-approved UUID is actually just part of a 128 bit